Ishaan145/Equity-Research/Readme.md

 - `scipy.stats` – statistical calculations
 - `yfinance` – historical data (optional)

-## 📁 Files
+## Files

 - `BSE_Quantitative_Analysis.ipynb` – main Jupyter Notebook
 - `BSE_Quantitative_Analysis.pdf` – printable report version
 - `BSE_MonteCarlo_Summary.csv` – simulated outcome statistics
 - `README.md` – this file

-## 🧪 Purpose
+## Purpose

 This project is created as part of a B.Tech academic submission to blend finance and technology using Python.
 It demonstrates how financial data can be transformed into actionable insight through simulation and modeling.

-## ⚠️ Disclaimer
+## Disclaimer

 All data used is for educational purposes.
 No investment advice is provided.
+This report is intended purely for educational purposes.
+All data presented in this report has been sourced from publicly available data as of 08/07/2025, information on the National Stock Exchange of India Ltd (NSE) website: 🔗 https://www.nseindia.com/get-quotes/equity?symbol=BSE

 ---